Is mouth breathing and snoring causing your hypothyroid symptoms?

 This is one of the reasons that disrupted sleep, snoring and sleep apnea are associated with a host of health problems.

-2. Nose tape or use nasal dilators to keep nasal passages open at night.
+What can you do?1.
+Mouth tape!
+This simple strategy can have an amazing impact on your physiology.2.
+Nose tape or use nasal dilators to keep nasal passages open at night.

 3. Work with a functional medicine practitioner to evaluate causes of cell stress and inflammation.